jsallred/NLP_Project_Group3/README.md

 ## Further Exploration

 In addition to our performance analysis, we plan to conduct further studies to test various hypotheses related to political bias in news articles.
 These hypotheses include cross-domain performance, influence of geopolitical events, article length bias, word frequency bias, and interpretability of models.

+   **Potential Studies:** <br/>

+   *Cross-Domain Performance Hypothesis/Source Credibility Hypothesis*
+   - Hypothesis: Models trained on articles from one source platform (e.g., Reddit, general online magazines) may not perform as effectively when tested on articles from a different source (e.g., government websites, news cites, etc).
+   - Method?
+Train models using articles from a specific source platform and evaluate their performance when applied to articles sourced from alternative platforms.

+   *Geopolitical Events Influence Hypothesis*
+   - Hypothesis: Geopolitical events such as elections, wars, or diplomatic summits will influence the political bias of news articles. (i.e. utilizing headlines to test for bias or not)
+   - Method?
+Track major geopolitical events and analyze their correlation with changes in political bias scores of news articles around those events.

+   *Length of Article Bias Hypothesis*
+   - Hypothesis: Longer articles tend to exhibit more nuanced and potentially biased language compared to shorter articles.
+   - Method: Compare the length of articles with their assigned political bias scores to assess the relationship between article length and bias.

+   *Impact of Data Size Hypothesis*
+   - Hypothesis: Increasing the size of the training data will improve the performance of the RNN models.
+   - Method?
+Train RNN models using different sizes of training data and observe changes in performance metrics.

+   *Word Frequency Bias Hypothesis*
+   - Hypothesis: The frequency of certain politically charged words (e.g., "liberal," "conservative") within articles correlates with the perceived political bias.
+   - Method?
+Analyze the occurrence of politically charged words in articles and compare it with the assigned political bias scores.

+   *Interpretability Hypothesis (Prefer this as last resort if anything)*
+   - Hypothesis: Naive Bayes models will be more interpretable compared to RNN and LSTM models.
+   - Method?
+Analyze the feature importance in Naive Bayes models and compare it to the attention weights in RNN and LSTM models.

+## Results